AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 ![Demo3_node_topics](https://user-images.githubusercontent.com/60965257/190604640-a879503b-804c-40cf-a9ca-e0a9be6e9811.JPG)

-If the robot is doing what it is supposed to do in this demo, you should see him behave similarly to this video.
-He will turn left to avoid obstacles when he is near them.
+If the robot is doing what it is supposed to do in this demo, you should see it behave similarly to this video.
+It will turn left to avoid obstacles when it is near them.

 https://user-images.githubusercontent.com/60965257/190605027-d67acebc-124f-40ca-b0a2-27d1a983f239.mp4